commercelayer/commercelayer-cli-plugin-webhooks/README.md

 ```
 USAGE
-  $ commercelayer webhooks:details ID
+  $ commercelayer webhooks:details [ID] -o <value> [-H] [-e]

 ARGUMENTS
   ID  unique id of the webhook

-OPTIONS
+FLAGS
   -H, --hide-empty            hide empty attributes
   -e, --events                show the last event callbacks associated to the webhook
-  -o, --organization=organization  (required) the slug of your organization
+  -o, --organization=<value>  (required) the slug of your organization

+DESCRIPTION
+  show the details of an existing webhook

 ALIASES
   $ commercelayer wh:details